greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Specifies the number of CPU units allocated to each segment instance on a segment host.
 If the segment is configured with primary-mirror segment instance pairs, use the number of primary segment instances on the host in the calculation.
 Include any CPU core that is available to the operating system, including virtual CPU cores, in the total number of available cores.

 For example, if a Greenplum Database cluster has 10-core segment hosts that are configured with four primary segments, set the value to 2.5 on each segment host \(10 divided by 4\).
-A master host typically has only a single running master instance, so set the value on the master and standby maaster hosts to reflect the usage of all available CPU cores, in this case 10.
+A coordinator host typically has only a single running coordinator instance, so set the value on the coordinator and standby maaster hosts to reflect the usage of all available CPU cores, in this case 10.

 Incorrect settings can result in CPU under-utilization or query prioritization not working as designed.